 So, might the fact that the FDA's Deeming Rule was issued unconstitutionally bring a halt to it going into effect?
 Yes.
 In a legal precedent set last year that bears a lot of similarities, the Supreme Court ruled in Lucia v.
 S.E.C. that the Securities and Exchange Commission had been guilty of the same thing, violating the appointments clause, in this case in relation to the selection of administrative law judges.

-How did the FDA get so power mad or regulation hungry that it began letting lower level staff members create and sign off on the rules?
+How did the FDA end up letting lower level staff members create and sign off on the rules?
 The authors of the article in The Hill conclude that it was a simple case of laziness that got out of hand once it was sucked into the bureaucratic machine of the FDA.
 A previous FDA Commissioner decided in 1991 to delegate the boring, tedious or simply too time consuming task of creating rules to unappointed underlings.
 Once set on this path, the tidal wave of bureaucratic repetition swept this practice all the way down stream until the Deeming Rule landed on Leslie Kux's desk with a loud "thunk."

 "Compliance with the Constitution clearly is not too much to ask, and it does not bring the process of issuing important regulations to a halt.
 Instead, it ensures that Senate-confirmed officers are accountable for — and make the final decision regarding — rules that bind the public, as the people who ratified the Constitution insisted," the authors of the article in The Hill conclude.